-Data on a host of natural (non-policy) trade barriers - i.e., the elements of $u{ij}^s$ - are taken from the Centre d'Études Prospectives et d'Informations Internationales' (CEPII's) database on geographical and historical trade-cost variables (Conte et al., 2022).
-The corresponding variables are log(Distanceij) (log of the geographical distance between the main economic centers of countries i and j; continuous), Contiguityij (land adjacency between countries i and j; binary), Common official languageij (whether countries i and j have at least one official language in common; binary), Common ethnological languageij (whether countries i and j have at least one language in common that is spoken by at least 20% of the population; binary), Colonyij (whether one country in i and j was the colonizer of the other one in history; binary), Colony (1945)ij (whether one country in iand j was the colonizer of the other one after 1945; binary), Common colonizerij (whether the two countries i and j had the same colonizer in common at some point in history; binary), Current colonyij (whether the two countries i and j are currently in a colonial relationship; binary), Same countryij (whether one country in i and j formed part of the other one in history and was or is simply a territory rather than an independent country; binary).
+Data on a host of natural (nonpolicy) trade barriers-that is, the elements of u{ij}^s -are taken from the Centre d'Études Prospectives et d'Informations Internationales' (CEPII's) database on geographical and historical trade-cost variables (Conte, Cotterlaz, and Mayer, 2022).
+The corresponding variables are log(Distance{ij}) (log of the geographical distance between the main economic centers of countries i and j; continuous), Contiguity{ij} (land adjacency between countries i and j; binary), Common official language{ij} (whether countries i and j have at least one official language in common; binary), Common ethnological language{ij} (whether countries i and j have at least one language in common that is spoken by at least 20% of the population; binary), Colony{ij} (whether one country in i and j was the colonizer of the other one in history; binary), Colony $(1945){ij}$ (whether one country in i and j was the colonizer of the other one after 1945; binary), Common colonizer{ij} (whether the two countries i and j had the same colonizer in common at some point in history; binary), Current colony{ij} (whether the two countries i and j are currently in a colonial relationship; binary), Same country{ij} (whether one country in i and j formed part of the other one in history and was or is simply a territory rather than an independent country; binary).

-$^{20}$ We use effectively applied tariff rates.
+20We use effectively applied tariff rates.
 In case data for 2011 are not available, we take the information from the closest year with the earlier year winning ties.

-&lt;sup>21While these data come at the 6-digit HS96 level, we aggregate them to the 4-digit ISIC Rev. 3.1 level in a way that is consistent with their estimation methodology.
-See their Online Appendix for more details.
+21While these data come at the 6-digit HS96 level, we aggregate them to the 4-digit ISIC Rev. 3.1 level in a way that is consistent with their estimation methodology.
+See their Supplemental Appendix for more details.
 Conversion tables are taken from WITS.
-Note that Kee et al. (2008) estimate quantity elasticities that can be adjusted to price elasticities by adding unity.
+Note that Kee, Nicita, and Olarreaga (2008) estimate quantity elasticities that can be adjusted to price elasticities by adding unity.

-In order to obtain estimates of country-sector-specific fundamentals of the model in logs, $f_i^s$ , we use the estimate of exporter-sector fixed effects obtained from estimating Equation (3) and back out log country-sector sales fundamentals using Equation (5), where factor costs $W_i^s$ are obtained from the proportionality with log country-sector (free-on-board) unit values and data on the latter.
+In order to obtain estimates of country-sector-specific fundamentals of the model in logs, f_i^s , we use the estimate of exporter-sector fixed effects obtained from estimating equation (3) and back out log country-sector sales fundamentals using equation (5), where factor costs W_i^s are obtained from the proportionality with log country-sector (free-on-board) unit values and data on the latter.